shanet/blog/_posts/2024-09-17-losing-access-to-the-cascades.md

 * In recent years, funding has been diverted to more pressing wildfire fighting needs.
 * Recent laws aimed at addressing these maintenance backlogs of federal recreational facilities have been directed primarily at the NPS rather than the USFS.

 Therefore, the unfortunate reality is that the current level of funding for our forest roads remains woefully inadequate.
 With this level of funding we can expect to see more roads falling further into disrepair, becoming inaccessible to most vehicles, and ultimately being closed &amp; lost forever regardless of what vehicle you may drive.

-How can we avoid this future?
+Let's now turn to how we can avoid this future.

 ## <a name="mitigations"></a>Potential Mitigations